 - The operator answers basic inquiries—hours of operation, directions, fax number—on the spot.

-- If a specialist does not answer the call promptly, she gets back on the line to provide options for leaving a message.
+- If a specialist does not answer the call promptly, they get back on the line to provide options for leaving a message.

 - The operator recognizes your call as a high priority and either find someone else to take the live call or relays its importance to appropriate staff for immediate attention.

 Which of these two approaches is likely to make the best impression on your caller?
 The live operator is always better because they can detect problems before the issues have time to fester.
-With a live operator on your side, she can “red flag” those customers that need immediate attention—whether to tend to a serious situation or to deflect one from happening in the future.
+With a live operator on your side, they can “red flag” those customers that need immediate attention.
+This means they can tend to a serious situation or to deflect one from happening in the future.

 Leave No Call Unanswered

-Many companies have chosen to forgo live answering services, preferring to try their luck at an automated system, in an effort to save the company money.
-But there is a middle ground.
+Many companies have chosen to forgo live answering services.
+They prefer to try their luck at an automated system, in an effort to save the company money.
+Find the middle ground.
 You can combine the benefits of a live answering service without having to hire someone in-house.

-A remote answering service, or virtual receptionist service, can give your organization the feel of a larger corporation, with minimal impact on your budget because you only pay for the level of support you truly need.
+A virtual receptionist service gives your organization the feel of a larger corporation, with minimal impact on your budget.
+You only pay for the level of support you truly need.

 The true goal here is for a seamless customer experience—termed “omnichannel support,” which simply means that the customer is getting the same high-level attention and outcome, whether contacting you by phone, email, chat, social media or any other method.

-Your virtual receptionist can form the cornerstone of an integrated omnichannel support model that fields each incoming call, message post or email knowledgeably and reliably, to the great satisfaction of your customers.
+Your virtual receptionist forms the cornerstone of an integrated omnichannel support model.
+They field each incoming call, message post or email knowledgeably and reliably, to the great satisfaction of your customers.

 With the right strategy, implementation, and monitoring, your virtual receptionist can become the glue that holds together your technical support function, providing the personal touch your customers crave.
 The great thing about a service like Answer 1 is that pricing goes by the minute, so you pay only for the time you actually use—on average, a low two dollars per minute.

-Compared to the costs of employing a full-time receptionist—especially when payroll taxes, vacation pay, sick time, health coverage are factored in—you can easily see how these savings can flow right to your bottom line.
+Employing a full-time receptionist is expensive—especially when payroll taxes, vacation pay, sick time, health coverage are factored in.
+With a virtual receptionist, these savings flow right to your bottom line.

 Technology is here to stay, but sometimes too much of a good thing—yes, even technology!—is not the best solution.
-Think about moving your business closer to an omnichannel model, where live interaction across various platforms might just help to preserve your most important customer relationships.
+Think about moving your business closer to an omnichannel model.
+Boosting your tech support team might just help to preserve your most important customer relationships.